 28) Takeaway/Rest (frequency)

 From these parameters, age and gender related percentile rankings were derived.
-Because all data then exists as a score out of 100, this data could then be weighted and aggregated according to their focus, to derive 11 “Sub-Indices”.
-As shown in the graphic below, these can be further aggregated and weighted to derive four “Main Indices” which were then combined to derive an overall score – The Executive Health index™.
+Because all data then exists as a score out of 100, this data could then be weighted and aggregated according to their focus, to derive 11 “Sub-Indices".
+These can be further aggregated and weighted to derive four “Main Indices” which were then combined to derive an overall score – The Executive Health index™.